nicm42/100-days-of-code-v2/log.md

 **Day 56: 27th August 2020**
 Finished the Codingame challenge.
 I wish when you submitted it showed you other people's solutions, like on codewars, so I can see how I might have done it better/more simply.

+**Day 57: 29th August 2020**
+Went back to the UI Design Bootcamp and did two-thirds of the animation module.
+I struggled with this, partly because I twice thought I was deleting something in the CSS and it actually took me a back a page, thus losing what I'd done.
+And also because I struggled with the design and what it was supposed to look like, because I didn't think it looked that good at any point.